Miniteck/power_consumption/README.md

 # Power Consumption Prediction

-## Description:
+### Description:
-Prediction of Household Power Consumption using FBProphet and ARIMA models in Python
+Prediction of Household Power Consumption using FBProphet and ARIMA models in Python.

+### Tools used:
+Language: Python